k2view-academy/K2View-Academy/academy/Training_Level_1/08_reference(commonDB)_tables/03_commonDB_exercises.md

 ##### Step 2

+Using Fabric console, and a ```SELECT JOIN``` statement between the LU ADDRESS table and the Reference Table, retrieve:
+  - the STATE,
-  - Using Fabric console, and a SELECT JOIN statement, retrieve the STATE, the number of weekly new Cov19 cases  and the rate of new cases per 100K, in the State where lives Customer with customer_id=1472
+  - the number of weekly new Cov19 cases,
+  - and the rate of new cases per 100K, for the State in which Customer 1472 lives.